What Is a PMO in Project Management: A 2024 Guide

 Increase your visibility across the organization’s portfolio.

 A role in a PMO can increase your visibility across all of the organization’s projects to help you identify potential problems and recommend solutions.
-This may help you gain more exposure to project management, influence in your organization, and improve your career prospects.
+This may help you gain more exposure to project management, influence your organization, and improve your career prospects.
 Being a part of the PMO offers valuable insight and experience with an organization’s strategic side, which you might not be able to gain in individual elements of a project.

 Improve processes for more effective project management.